2020’s Blue Flag Beaches in Malta

 The crystal-clear, azure waters make Hondoq ir-Rummien Bay a popular spot, highly favoured by the locals.
 This bay has the best of both worlds since it is classified as both a sandy and pebbly beach.
 The small caves make it a popular diving and snorkelling spot.
 If you’re more of the sunbathing type, you can spend your day relaxing and enjoying the one-of-a-kind vistas of Comino and the saltpan-adorned coastline.

 Where to stay?

 This best place to stay in Malta is undoubtedly its capital city – Valletta.
-The family-owned boutique hotel Casa Ellul is a COVID-compliant retreat with an ethos that champions sustainability, hygiene, luxury and exclusivity.
+The family-owned boutique hotel in Valletta, Casa Ellul is a COVID-compliant retreat with an ethos that champions sustainability, hygiene, luxury and exclusivity.

 The hotel retains the historic fabric of the original building, with some modern additions that take the hotel to the next level.
 With only nine exclusive suites, this Valletta Boutique Hotel transforms your holiday into a truly unforgettable experience.